 Extinction rebellion activists march through Glasgow in protest at Cop26

-Extinction Rebellion activists are marching through the south side of Glasgow as part of a demonstration around the Cop26 summit.
+Extinction Rebellion activists have marched through the south side of Glasgow, as demonstrations around the Cop26 summit continue.

-The “march for peace” started at a Home Office building in Cessnock before heading along Govan Road towards the BAS Systems facility.
+The “march for peace” started at a Home Office building in Cessnock before heading along Govan Road towards the BAE Systems facility.

 Protesters gave speeches and banged drums outside the Home Office building before setting off.

+“UK nuclear weapons were tested on the back door of indigenous people in Australia.

+“The whole business of nuclear weapons still has that mentality behind it.”

-Earlier, protesters dressed as Pikachu gathered opposite the Cop26 conference as climate protests continue in Glasgow.
+Earlier, activists dressed as Pikachu gathered opposite the Cop26 conference as climate protests continued in Glasgow.

 The giant Pokemon were demanding an end to Japan’s support for coal power.